 MED: Talent freezes the leaves in liquid nitrogen.

 Question: How should “∆87GAD65mut” be expressed in the voiceover narration?
+Delta-eighty-seven-GAD-sixty-five-mut

 Lyophilize the frozen leaves at -50 degrees Celsius and at 0.04 millibar for 72 hours [1].
 Then, store them at -80 degrees Celsius [2].